itsSysTime/TSF-PComp/README.md

 # TSforge

-By WitherOrNot & asdcorp
+By WitherOrNot & asdcorp, forked by itsSysTime and pre-compiled!

 ## About

 A collection of activation/evaluation extension methods for Windows Vista through 11.

-Note: We provide no support for direct use of this tool.
+Note: The original developers do not provide support for direct use of this tool.
 The only supported implementation of the methods presented here is in [Microsoft Activation Scripts](https://massgrave.dev).

 Included methods and tools:
 - ZeroCID - Permanent activation until reinstall/feature upgrade